-- Each unit allowed to fight in that round has one (or more, depending on their rate of fire) shots at the enemy (Elite units re-shoot if they fail their first shot) - Losses are automatically assigned and applied, then each unit with too many losses checks to see if it stays on the battlefield or leaves it (also called a panic). - A rout test is made when the BM is null or negative, if it fails, the losing side routs - A Pursuit may occur after a rout if the terrain allows and there are pursuit able units. - Surviving units of the loser retreat; a breakthrough may take place for the attacker (never for the defender in this version of the game), which may in turn generate a new battle.
+Each unit allowed to fight in that round has one (or more, depending on their rate of fire) shots at the enemy (Elite units re-shoot if they fail their first shot)

+- Losses are automatically assigned and applied, then each unit with too many losses checks to see if it stays on the battlefield or leaves it (also called a panic). - A rout test is made when the BM is null or negative, if it fails, the losing side routs - A Pursuit may occur after a rout if the terrain allows and there are pursuit able units. - Surviving units of the loser retreat;.